 While Tracy and Mary put their feet up, Kim and I made the short walk to the Prado to pick up our Paseo Del Arte Muso, a pass that would allow us to visit Museo Nacional del Prado, Museo Thyssen-Bornemisza, and Museo Reina Sofía (€ 25.60).

-From the website, “The ticket is valid for a one-year period from the date of purchase in the museums’ ticket offices, or from the date of the selected visit upon making the purchase online.
+From the website, “The ticket is valid for one year from the date of purchase in the museums’ ticket offices, or from the date of the selected visit upon making the purchase online.
 The Paseo del Arte Ticket must be redeemed at the ticket offices of the museum where the online purchase was made.”

 After a short rest at our apartment, it was back on the streets of Madrid.
 As you can see, on the way to our restaurant, Tracy was “swept off her feet” by this guy.